 Additionally, snow boots may be lined with fleece or sherpa for an ultra-warm and cozy footbed, leaving you comfortable from your head to your toes, literally!
 Extra details like reflective piping and fun colors make snow boots stand out, and you can choose a pair that matches most with your ski ensemble, whether it be bright pink or a classic neutral.
 Slip your favorite pair of leggings inside hardy snow boots for a completed look.

-From snow blizzards to snow mountains, these must-have winter outfits will have you looking polished and put together whether you're hitting the slopes or not this ski season.
+From snow blizzards to snow mountains, a wardrobe built from the best women's ski wear will have you looking polished and put together whether you're hitting the slopes or not this ski season.